a-kenji/update-rust-toolchain/README.md

           token: ${{ secrets.GH_TOKEN_FOR_UPDATES }}
 ```
 It is additionally recommended to scope the environment variable in an environment, if possible.

+## With a label trigger
+An action can be set up to be triggered on adding a label, such as `pr-run-tests`.
+Please note that this follows the same rules as a pr itself, so if an action sets
+the label, the workflow will not be run.

 # Currently supports: